chuanhao01/NUS-Cheatsheets/cs2030s/cs2030s.typ

 ```

 === Exception shenanigans
-Catching a supertype will not allow you to catch a subtype after.
+Catching a supertype will not allow you to catch a #emph[subtype] after.
 ```Java
 // EB <: EA
 catch (EA e) {